 When a student encounters a problem on campus that he/she does not know how to resolve, he/she should always try to work the problem out by first discussing it with those involved.
 Dealing with concerns in the most direct and honest fashion should always be the first step toward resolution.
 Many problems are resolved when a student makes an appointment with a faculty or staff member and calmly and honestly communicates their concerns.
-Please visit www.wvstateu.edu/studentcomplaint to learn more about the student complaint process.
+Please visit http://wvstateu.edu/Current-Students/Student-Complaint.aspxto learn more about the student complaint process.